JacobGrisham/Next.js-Docker-Redis-Sessions-JWT/README.md

     - Image: is a file with instructions for the container to run certain operations, such as "install Node.js, install dependencies, and then run this application".
 [DockerHub](https://hub.docker.com/search?q=&type=image) is a good resource for boilerplate Docker Images
   - Docker is also a solution that allows time-efficient horizontal scalability of services on production servers since Docker Images can be replicated quickly.

+- ### Redis
+  - Is a popular NoSQL database for key:values.
+Other popular NoSQL databases include cassandra for wide column, neo4j for graph, and mongoDB for document.
+  - It is an in-memory database for that is ideal for small, short-lived, non-critical data.
+Having the database in memory makes queries very fast, but also means that data loss is more likely

 ## 🚀 Getting Started
 ### To run this project on your system:
 1. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
 You can grab a Clarifai API key [here](https://www.clarifai.com/)
 2. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed and running on your computer
 3. Make sure you have [PostgreSQL](https://www.postgresql.org/download/) installed and running on your computer.
 If you installed PostgreSQL with [Homebrew](https://brew.sh/), then you can start PostgreSQL with `brew services start postgresql`
-4. In your terminal, navigate to the root folder of Back_End run `docker-compose up` (you will have to run `docker-compose up --build` for the first setup phase)
+4. In your terminal, navigate to the root of this repository and run `docker-compose up` (you will have to run `docker-compose up --build` for the first setup phase)
-5. In your terminal, navigate to the root folder of Front_End and install node_modules with `npm install`, then run `npm start` to run the client.
-React should prompt you to start this server on http://localhost:3001/.
+5. Copy and paste this address http://localhost:3001/ or [click here](http://localhost:3001/) to view the application

 **⚠️ Important:** if you are getting conflict errors, you should run `docker stop <container name>` that is already running in the background.
 **⚠️ Important:** if you are getting other errors, you should run `docker-compose down` to bring everything down, and start over.